mit-crpg/OpenMOC/docs/source/methods/track_generation.rst

 Ray Tracing
 ===========

 Ray tracing is a technique for computing the intersection points of trajectories with surfaces.
 The image processing and graphics communities have been the primary users and developers of ray tracing techniques over the years, and a subset of these algorithms have been applied to neutron transport.
 In the case of the method of characteristics, ray tracing is used to intersect characteristic tracks with the surfaces used to make up a model.
-In particular, ray tracing is used to compute the length :math:`l_{k,i}` of a segment for track :math:`k` across each flat source region :math:`i`.
+In particular, ray tracing is used to compute the length :math:`l_{k,i}` of a segment for track :math:`k` across each source region :math:`i`.

 The primary computation in ray tracing for MOC is to take a track segment's starting location :math:`(x,y)` and direction vector :math:`\hat{u}` and compute the distance that the track spans across a given cell.
 The *track segmentation* process repeatedly performs this computation for each track from its start to end point on the boundaries of the geometry.
 There are four primary operations that one must be able to perform to ray trace a track across the geometry: